 When encoding videos YouTube chooses a bitrate within the limits that the codec allows.
 A video with a high bitrate has better quality but there is a sweet spot beyond which even on increasing the bitrate there is not a significant visual improvement in the video quality though the video size increases in the process.

-YouTube also takes into account the playback statistics of the video player on the client’s device like how often the player switches to a lower resolution with respect to the steaming bandwidth available on the client & so on.
-It then predicts if a better resolution content can be pushed to the user, being aware of his streaming bandwidth limit.
-This performance estimation enabled YouTube to cut down on the bandwidth, increasing user engagement on the platform simultaneously.
-More on this here & here.
+YouTube also takes into account the playback statistics of the video player on the client’s device like how often the player switches to a lower resolution with respect to the steaming bandwidth available on the client, etc. It then predicts if better resolution content can be pushed to the user, being aware of their streaming bandwidth limit.
+This performance estimation enabled YouTube to cut down on bandwidth, subsequently increasing user engagement on the platform.

-For encoding it’s videos YouTube uses VP9 – an open-source codec that compresses videos with HD & 4K quality at half the bandwidth used by other codes.
+For encoding videos, YouTube uses VP9 – an open-source codec that compresses videos with HD & 4K quality at half the bandwidth used by other codes.

 When the video is streamed LIVE, it’s not really LIVE.
 There is a slight processing delay required by the transcoding and other processes involved in the video delivery.
 Also, it’s tricky to cache LIVE videos across the network since it’s being streamed LIVE.
 I’ll discuss that in my next write-up in the architecture series.

 Datacenter as a computer – A whitepaper by Google research.

 Check out the Zero to Mastering Software Architecture learning path, a series of three courses I have written intending to educate you, step by step, on the domain of software architecture and distributed system design.
 The learning path takes you right from having no knowledge in it to making you a pro in designing large-scale distributed systems like YouTube, Netflix, Hotstar, and more.